 Niger Delta Petroleum Resources Refinery

-In 2010, the Niger Delta Petroleum Resources commissioned the first private refinery in Nigeria.
-The refinery extracts diesel or automotive gas oil from crude oil in the Ogbele field, Rivers state.
-It has a capacity of 1000 barrel per day.
+The refinery extracts diesel or automotive gas from crude oil in the Ogbele field, Rivers state.
+It has a capacity of 1000 barrels per day.

 Read: Lists of 17 Major Mineral Resources in Nigeria